 If you are a worker with a qualifying disability, you may meet the requirements for Social Security Disability Insurance (SSDI).
-Some of these include earning the minimum amount of work credits and having a disability listed with the Social Security Administration’s (SSA).
-If you meet the criteria, you can continue to get benefits until you can work regular hours again or until you reach the required age to qualify for retirement benefits.
+Some of these include earning the minimum amount of work credits and having a disability listed by the Social Security Administration (SSA).
+If you meet the criteria for disability benefits, you can continue to receive them until you can work regular hours again or reach the required age to qualify for retirement benefits.

 What Are the Requirements to Qualify for SSDI?